luis-ca/dognotgod/README.md

-# dog not god: performance monitoring simplified
+# dog not god: server health monitoring simplified

-dog not god is a performance monitoring tool for *nix based servers.
+dog not god is a server health monitoring tool for *nix based servers.
 The focus is on simplicity and on a 100% ruby implementation.

 ### Installation